Adding user-selected files to your VDF | Optimizing your distribution

 You can minimize the size of a VDF by pointing to data rather than copying it.
 Like a scenario, VDFs maintain network links.

-Many users already employ network resources for sharing data among STK scenarios, such as with an SDF server.
-These can include terrain, imagery, geospatial vector data, 3D models and textures, cloud files, and more.
+Many users already employ network resources for sharing data among STK scenarios, These can include terrain, imagery, geospatial vector data, 3D models and textures, cloud files, and more.
 When your scenario points to these datasets on the network, you can have the VDF do the same.
 In the Authoring a VDF window, do not select Copy... for datasets that are already referenced to the network.
 The VDF will preserve the network paths and the data will not copy.
 You can send this VDF to users on the same network and have them see the full content.